MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 - Use load testing or [chaos engineering](/azure/architecture/framework/resiliency/chaos-engineering) to assess how the workload handles platform outages, and traffic spikes or dips.
 This helps with increasing the service resilience and the ability to react to failures, allowing for a more optimized fault handling.
 - _Consider this tradeoff:_ Injecting fault during chaos engineering and increasing the load on any system also increases the emissions used for the testing resources.
 Evaluate how and when you can utilize chaos engineering to increase the workload reliability, while also considering the climate impact of running unnecessary testing sessions.

+### Establish CPU and Memory thresholds in testing

+Help build tests for testing sustainability in your application.
+Consider having a baseline CPU utilization measurement, and detect abnormal changes to the CPU utilization baseline when tests run.
+With a baseline, suboptimal decisions made in recent code changes can be discovered earlier.

+Adding tests and quality gates into the deployment and testing pipeline helps avoid deploying non-sustainable solutions, contributing to lowered emissions.

+**Recommendation:**

+- Monitor CPU and memory allocations when running integration tests or unit tests.
+- Find abnormally high resource consumption areas in the application code and focus on mitigating those first.
+- Configure alerts or test failures if surpassing the established baseline values, helping avoid deploying non-sustainable workloads.
+- Consider this tradeoff: As applications grow, the baseline may need to shift accordingly to avoid failing the tests when introducing new features.

 ## Next step

 Review the design considerations for operational procedures.